 TRAVEL GUIDE TO KYTHIRA

-Find out everything about your holidays in our travel guide!
-Discover the top hotels & restaurants, landmarks, fantastic beaches, as well as a wide selection of breathtaking photos!
+Discover the top things to do, exciting activities, the best places for sightseeing, spectacular beaches, excellent hotels & restaurants, as well as a wide selection of interesting photos!

 OUR TRAVEL SERVICES IN KYTHIRA

-Book your trip in Kythira with Greeka, the Greek islands specialists!
+Book your trip to Kythira with Greeka, the Greek islands specialists!
 We help thousands of people every year to plan beautiful and trouble-free holidays.
-From tours to hotels and from car rentals to ferry tickets, we provide all the essential services to make your trip to Greece the most epic and smooth one.
+From tours to hotels and from car rentals to ferry tickets, we provide all the essential services to make your travel to Kythira the most epic and smooth one.

-Our services are rated .
-Our guide and services won the Silver Award (2020) of the annual Tourism Awards in Greece.
+Our travel services are rated .
+Our guide and services won the Silver Award (2020) at the annual Tourism Awards in Greece.
 Read reviews about our services.

 MORE ABOUT KYTHIRA GREECE

-Kythira island is a beautiful island located near the southern part of Peloponnese.
-Kythira (or Kythera) stands out for its Medieval architecture, secluded beaches and wonderful natural setting.
+Kythira (or Kythera) is a beautiful island located near the southern part of the Peloponnese in Greece.
+It stands out for its Medieval architecture, secluded beaches and wonderful natural scenery.

-In addition to the Medieval Castle, don’t miss to visit the monasteries of Agia Moni, Agia Elesa and Myrtidiotissa, as well as the church inside the cave of Agia Sofia.
+In addition to the castles, numerous churches and monasteries reside in Kythira.
+Among the most important are the monasteries of Agia Moni, Agia Elesa and Myrtidiotissa, as well as the church inside the cave of Agia Sofia.
 They will steal your breath with their beauty!

-Honestly, Kythira is an island that never fails to capture the visitors!
+The truth is, Kythira is an island that never fails to capture the visitors and make them want to come back!

 • Map • Weather • History • Geography